frischHWC/frischHWC.github.io/datagen/installation/1-installation-csd-parcel.md

 Start the Add Wizard by clicking on _Continue_.

+Select the Ranger dependency, if you are running Ranger (and you should), so Datagen can automatically creates policies in Ranger.

 Select where to places Datagen servers (best is to start with only one and scale up later if needed):

 <img src="images/install-csd-parcel/add_wizard_roles.png" width="500">